-Northern lights Stirling tonight
+Northern lights in Stirling tonight

 Kp 1 is well below the Kp 4-5 threshold needed for aurora to be visible from Stirling.